A Thai Train journey

 On the way we had blue sky, black sky, blue again.
 Then black again.

-It was raining hard.
-John couldn’t find a Grab driver but plenty of taxis outside.
-It was only 200 thb, an absolute bargain as it was almost 12 km to our room.
+It was raining hard when we arrived.
+John couldn’t find a Grab driver but there were plenty of taxis outside.
+It was only 200 thb, an absolute bargain compared to Hua Hin area.

 By the time we left to walk to the nightmarket the rain had stopped.
 We took all our laundry to a service wash place.
 For 100 thb it was washed, dried and folded.

-In the meantime we went to the night market.
+In the meantime we visited the night market.
 It’s a food night market and very baffling.

-There is nothing touristic about this place.
-The colours and presentation are so beautiful.
+There was nothing touristic about this place.
+The colours everywhere and the presentation were so beautiful.

 We strolled down to the river.

 Tomorrow we have a hire car coming at 9am.
-This area is massive it’s a huge town, but 60km away is a beautiful natural place we want to see.
+This area is massive.
+It’s a huge town, but 60km away is a beautiful natural place we want to see.
+We’re so excited.

 As it’s a small post today it’s a good time to write about a few things I don’t think I could ever get used to here.

 Tonight at the night market people with various disabilities were asking or singing for money.
 It was the same in Chiang Mai in 2010.
-Awful that nothing’s changed.
-The saddest was a man with Downs Syndrome sitting on the ground near the entrance which was still wet.
+Found it awful that nothing’s changed.
+The saddest was a man with Downs Syndrome sitting on the ground near the entrance which was still very wet.

 Enough sadness.

-Time to work out where we find the boats in the National Park and get a route planned.
+Time to work out where we find the boats in the National Park and get a route planned for tomorrow.